John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 Hybrid vehicles make the best of both worlds.
 They use traditional combustion engine technology to make use of existing infrastructure.
 The traditional engine is then supplemented with a more efficient electric motor.
 The result is a vehicle that is cheaper to run, easier on the environment, and doesn't require charging stations to be built all over the world.

 Essentially a hybrid engine is a regular engine with an electric motor attached to take some of the workload.
-The engine itself still runs on fossil fuel like regular cars, but it uses much less fuel and puts out much less emissions.
+The engine itself still runs on fossil fuel like regular cars, but it uses much less fuel and puts out a much lower emission.

 But that's not all.
 There is another kind of hybrid.
 Plug-in hybrids are the latest in this kind of automotive technology, and there is a significant difference between hybrid and plug-in hybrid vehicles.